kubernetes/website/docs/tasks/run-application/configure-pdb.md

 {% capture overview %}

-This page shows how to limit the number of concurrent disruption that your application experiences, allowing for higher availability while permitting the cluster administrator to manage the clusters nodes.
+This page shows how to limit the number of concurrent disruptions that your application experiences, allowing for higher availability while permitting the cluster administrator to manage the clusters nodes.